MojmirDocekal/jekyll-now/about.md

 permalink: /about/
 ---

-My work as a Linguist at the [Department of Linguistics and Baltic Languages](http://www.phil.muni.cz/jazyk/).
+I work as a linguist at the [Department of Linguistics and Baltic Languages](http://www.phil.muni.cz/jazyk/).

 ### More Information